sporto/elm-tutorial/en/08-edit/04-commands.md

 # Players Commands

-Next let's create the command to updated the player through our API.
+Next let's create the command to update the player through our API.

-In __src/Players/Commands.elm__ add:
+In __src/Commands.elm__ add:

 ```elm
 import Json.Encode as Encode